cxnpl-au/recruitment/cxnpl-submission/README.md

 ### Overview

 As a finance related IAM, authentication and authorization must be secure and grant permissions.
-A CXNPL platform is likely to have users with varying degrees of permission including master users, administrators, and users.
+Constance is likely to have users with varying degrees of permission including master users, administrators, and users.
 Furthermore, each company that utilizes our services is likely to be hosted on different servers and databases, utilizing a tenanted approach to system design which is discussed further in the Future Works section.

 # High level features